The 1755 Edition of the Fry and Jefferson Map of Virginia.

-A nice example of the 1775 edition of Fry & Jefferson's map of Virginia and Maryland, widely regarded as the most important and influential 18th century map of Virginia and Maryland.
+A fine example of the extremely rare 1755 state of Joshua Fry and Peter Jefferson's map of Virginia and Maryland, widely regarded as the most important and influential 18th-century map of Virginia and Maryland.

-One of the first actions of Lord Halifax upon becoming president of the Board of Trade and Plantations in 1748 was to request information concerning activities in the Frontiers and of potential French encroachments on the British territorial claims.
-In 1750, the Board required that each colony to conduct a comprehensive survey.
-The acting Governor of Virginia, Col. Lewis Burwell commissioned Fry & Jefferson to prepare a map of the Virginia colony.
+One of the first actions of Lord Halifax upon becoming president of the Board of Trade and Plantations in 1748, was to request information concerning activities in the Frontiers and of potential French encroachments on the British territorial claims.
+In 1750, the Board required that each colony conduct a comprehensive survey.
+The acting Governor of Virginia, Col. Lewis Burwell, commissioned Fry & Jefferson to prepare a map of the Virginia colony.

 Joshua Fry, a mathematician at the College of William and Mary, and Peter Jefferson, a surveyor (father of Thomas Jefferson), had together previously drawn the boundaries of Lord Fairfax's lands in 1746 and surveyed the Virginia-North Carolina boundary in 1749.
 First issued in 1751, the map incorporates the original surveys of Fry & Jefferson with existing data.
 A major revision in 1755 incorporated important information about the western part of the colony from the journals of John Dalrymple and Christopher Gist, the latter of whom is credited in the upper left part of the map with having contributed to the revisions.
 It is the 1755 edition that forms the basis for the subsequent editions.